Here’s a fun fact: October 17th is Spreadsheet Day.

 What can you do to make your content easy to digest?

 Once you’ve gathered all the information you want to document, it’s time to condense your content into clear and actionable sentences.
+That's one of the biggest project documentation challenges.

 Writing is hard, especially when you think you’re writing about something very important.
 You often end up dumping long paragraphs and windy explanations that serve you more than anyone else.